alec-eickbusch/ECD_control/README.md

 This repository can be used to optimize circuit parameters and generate ECD pulse sequences to be used in an experiment.

+For any issues, comments, or questions, please open a github issue or contact: [alec.eickbusch@yale.edu](mailto:alec.eickbusch@yale.edu).

 ---
 ## Requirements
 [qutip](https://qutip.org/) (4.0.0 or later), [Tensorflow](https://www.tensorflow.org/) (2.3.0 or later), [h5py](https://www.h5py.org/) (working with 3.1.0)